-1. What I liked very much about the book and digital learning resources
+2. What I liked less about the book and digital learning resources

-3. I found the book and digital learning resources-
+I found the book and digital learning resources- Useful Not useful

+Why?

+Suggestions for improvement

+ame (

+gn (

+hool

 Cut along the dotted line, fold and return in an envelope to-